 SJIA is a rare type of arthritis that causes inflammation in young people.
 It is called systemic because it can affect many parts of the body; juvenile because it most commonly affects young children (but also adolescents); and idiopathic because its cause is not yet known.1

-The symptoms of SJIA can develop in children aged two years or younger.
-Up to 30% of them still experience symptoms 10 years after their first symptoms.
-There is no cure for SJIA but its symptoms and long-term complications can be controlled over time with treatment.1, 2, 3, 4
+The symptoms of SJIA can develop any time during childhood, but most commonly start at about two years of age.
+Up to 30% of children with SJIA still experience symptoms 10 years after their first symptoms.
+There is no cure for SJIA, but its symptoms and long-term complications can be controlled over time with treatment.1, 2, 3, 4

 The symptoms of SJIA come and go in short-term flares.
 These are the first and most common symptoms of SJIA and often cause:1,5,6,7